Cisco-Kosha/webex-api-spec/README.md

 ### Messages

  In Webex, messages are sent directly between users or between multiple users in rooms.
 Webex displays each message on its own line along with a timestamp and sender information.
 You can send messages formatted in plain text or Markdown, and send file attachments along with your messages.

-You must be a member of a space to target it with the Messaging API.

 ### Rooms